 After his studies of communication science in Winterthur, Remo worked for many years as a consultant in renowned Swiss communication agencies, until he joined the celebrated digital agency Hinderling Volkart in 2011, where he was leading the consulting departement.
 After working for different swiss agencies, international companies and exciting start-ups, he decided in mid-2017 to come up with something new.
 He founded « nueva – the always new agency“, a digital agency specialized in the needs of start-ups and creative web projects.
 Remo Brunner knows how target-oriented communication works and what it takes to ensure that messages are disseminated and received in the interest of the sender.
 Remo knows how to write and present business plans, pitches and concepts and how (digital) projects need to be designed to be successful.
 He can lead the entire process from the idea until the launch and beyond.
 His secret weapon is the effective processing and spreading of content via multipliers such as journalists or other influencers (formerly known as Public Relations).

 Creative and innovative thinking is key to tackling the main topic at this event!
-Supported by experienced moderators and coaches, participants get inspiration for their work through experts, a Keynote speech, short speeches, as well as informal and formal exchanges with other groups.
+Supported by experienced moderators, innovation-coaches and media professionals, participants follow a structured, yet open process based on the principle of co-creation.

-Participants follow a structured yet open process based on co-creation principles.
-Within Cycle 1, each group is briefed by their Challenger and then defines their project work to build a research commitment.
-Within Cycle 2, there will be plenty of space for dreaming!
-Using various innovation techniques, participants will draw on their creativity to find novel and visionary ideas and solutions relevant to their designated questions.
-In Cycle 3, participants will describe and visualise their best ideas, which might – in the end – effectively influence livability in Future Cities.
-On the last day of the Forum, each group presents at least one of their ideas in a 15-minute pitch.
-The format of the final presentation is free.
-The Coaches and Media Team will be happy to share potential presentation ideas, techniques and formats with you.
+Co-Creation: Within Cycle 1, each group is briefed by their Challenger and then defines their project work to develop their research commitment.
+Within Cycle 2, there will be plenty of space for innovation.
+Using a variety of techniques to encourage out-of-the-box thinking, participants will draw on their creativity to find novel and visionary ideas and solutions relevant to their designated questions.
+In Cycle 3, participants will describe and visualise their best ideas, aiming to create meaningful changefor a constructive, sustainable, and livable future.

-Cycle 1: briefing => defining the problem => researching the topic
+- Cycle 1: briefing => defining the problem => researching the topic

 - Cycle 2: dreaming => ideation => possible solutions

-Cycle 3: building a story => visualizing concepts & ideas for public closing ceremony
+- Cycle 3: building a story => visualizing concepts & ideas for public presentations